saimel/Xam.Plugin.Backgrounding/README.md

-# Backgrounding
+# Xam.Plugin.Backgrounding

-Cross platform API for running tasks in background.
+Cross platform API for running tasks in the background.

 ### Supported platforms